TIMES FILM CORP. V. CHICAGO (1960)

 For more than three decades, the MPA has managed security assessments at entertainment vendor facilities on behalf of its member studios.
 Using a set of Content Security Best Practices that outline standard controls to help secure content, we are continually working to strengthen security processes across production, post-production, marketing, and distribution.

 Best Practices are designed to provide current and future third-party vendors with an understanding of general content security expectations, as well as a framework for assessing a facility’s ability to protect a client’s content.

 Decisions regarding the use of vendors are made by each member studio solely on a unilateral basis.

 The Best Practices outlined below are subject to local, state, regional, federal, and country laws or regulations.
 The industry standards or International Organization for Standardization (ISO) references contained herein, are subject to change periodically.

 Compliance with best practices is strictly voluntary.
 This is not an accreditation program.

 Trusted Partner Network

-In 2018, the MPAA joined forces with the Content Delivery & Security Association (CDSA) to form the Trusted Partner Network (TPN)—an industry-wide film and television content security initiative designed to help prevent leaks, breaches, and hacks in the production pipeline prior to a film or TV show’s intended release.
-The joint venture provides industry vendors with a voluntary cost-effective way to ensure that the security of their facilities, staffs, and workflows meets MPAA’s best practices and it accredits experienced auditors to conduct them globally.
-Through the TPN, the film and TV industry will elevate the security standards and responsiveness of the vendor community, while greatly expanding the number of facilities that are assessed annually.
+In 2018, The Trusted Partner Network (TPN) was launched—an industry-wide film and television content security initiative designed to help prevent leaks, breaches, and hacks in the production pipeline prior to a film or TV show’s intended release.
+This program provides industry vendors with a voluntary, cost-effective way to ensure that the security of their facilities, staffs, and workflows meet the MPA’s best practices and it accredits experienced auditors to conduct assessments globally.
+Through the TPN, the film and TV industry elevate the security standards and responsiveness of the vendor community, while greatly expanding the number of facilities that are assessed annually.
 Learn more at www.TTPN.org.

 If you have any questions, about content protection, please submit an email to firstname.lastname@example.org